alphagov/gsp/docs/architecture/adr/ADR013-ci-cd-tools.md

 - A working example already exists that can be extended for use in the alpha
 - Concourse supports simple RBAC which should allow for multi-tenancy capability in the future
 - It will accelerate the development of the alpha, with the team only needing to learn a single tool rather than multiple tools

 ## Consequences

-- Research to discern whether concourse is still an appropriate choice will occur as team becomes better familiar with the technology
+- Research to discern whether Concourse is still an appropriate choice will occur as team becomes better familiar with the technology
 - User research will be possible once an alpha can be presented to users for evaluation, and a decision to change tool or begin using different tools for CI and CD will be possible